SkooveLearn PianoDownload on the App Store

 Progression: VI^7 – ii7 – V7 – i7

-ii7 – iv – V7 – i – iii: Alone Again Naturally – Gilbert O’Sullivan
+Alone Again Naturally – Gilbert O’Sullivan: ii7 – iv – V7 – i – iii

 Alone Again Naturally by Gilbert O’Sullivan is a great song if you’re looking to explore some of the saddest chords.
-This chord progression creates a poignant, storytelling feel.
+It creates a poignant, storytelling feel.
 It’s often used in introspective and emotional ballads, evoking a deep sense of melancholy.

 Progression: ii7 – iv – V7 – i – iii

-Why it’s so emotional?: The minor ii7 chord followed by a iv creates a sense of yearning, while the V7 leading into the tonic resolution adds depth followed by an interesting example of modal interchange.
+This emotional chord progressions creates a sense of yearning, the V7 chord wants to go to the i chord to resolve.
+This adds depth and longing through use of chord extensions.
 This is one of the saddest chord progressions, often used in heartfelt, introspective songs such as this one.

-This classic sad minor chord progression is a staple in soulful, expressive music.
+This classic sad minor chord progression is common in soulful, expressive music.
 It captures a raw emotional intensity, making it a favorite for deeply personal compositions.

 Progression: i – iv – VI – V

-Why it’s so emotional?: This combination of sad piano chord progressions emphasizes the transition between major and minor chords, intensifying the melancholy.
-The VI chord adds an unexpected shift in the cyclical chord progression, making it sound bittersweet and deeply expressive, as heard in Back to Black.
+This combination of sad piano chord progressions emphasizes the transition between major and minor chords, intensifying the melancholy.
+The VI chord brings a surprise change in the pattern.
+This makes the music sound both sad and beautiful, just like in Back to Black.

 This classic minor key progression is widely recognized.
 It has a rising quality that enhances its emotional depth.
-The use of a major IV chord in a minor context has a strikingly beautiful effect.
+The use of a major chords in a minor context has a strikingly beautiful effect.

 Progression: i – III – IV – VI

-Why it’s so emotional?: This minor key progression has an upward-pushing feel.
-The major IV chord gives it some extra flavor.
-Ordinarily, the chord built on the fourth degree of the natural minor scale should be minor; this modal diversion gives this progression its own unique sound.
+This minor key progression has an upward-pushing feel.
+The major chords give it some extra flavor.
+Ordinarily, the chord built on the fourth degree of the minor scale should be a minor chord.
+This change gives this progression its own unique sound.

 A commonly used progression in J-pop and J-rock, this sequence carries a distinct sense of emotional movement, making it perfect for dramatic, sentimental melodies.